lowlevel86/compile_blender249b/README.md

 # compile_blender249b
-These bash scripts allow a straight forward way to compile blender 2.49b in linux.
+These bash scripts allow a straight forward way to compile blender 2.49b in linux using blender-2.49b.tar.gz.

 First place the compile script and scripts folder into the blender-2.49b directory.